- Five on Friday

 Asthma is a chronic lung and airway disease that inflames and narrows the airways in the lungs.
 Symptoms include coughing, a shortness of breath, and chest tightness.

 It’s not yet clear why reflux and asthma occur together or if one causes the other.
 However, it is known that they can affect each other, making each condition worse in something of a vicious circle.

-On the other hand, it is possible for asthma medicines to make reflux worse.
+On the other hand, it is possible for asthma medicines to make your symptoms worse.
 This is most likely to occur with the asthma drug theophylline.
 Inhaled steroids used for asthma may increase symptoms that are similar to LPR.

 Treat reflux and help your asthma, too

 If you find you are suffering from both reflux and asthma, the best way to ease symptoms of both is to concentrate on treating the reflux.
-Acid reflux medicines, like antacids, H2 blockers, and proton-pump inhibitors can all help.
-However, sometimes a prescription medicine or even surgery is necessary to treat reflux.
+Antacids, H2 blockers, and proton-pump inhibitors can all help.
+However, sometimes a prescription medicine or even surgery is necessary.

-There are a number of non-medical ways to treat reflux, too.
+There are a number of non-medical treatments, too.
 You can:

 - Sleep with the head of your bed raised 6 to 8 inches

 - Not eat for 3-4 hours before you go to bed

 - Eat small meals throughout the day instead of three large meals